 The Institut d’Astrophysique de Paris (IAP) is a "Mixed Research Unit" (UMR 7095) jointly run by the Sorbonne Université and by the Centre national de la recherche scientifique (CNRS).
-In December 2005, the IAP was granted the status of “Observatory of the Sciences of the Universe” and as a consequence became an “Internal School” of the Sorbonne Université.
+In December 2005, the IAP was granted the status of “Observatory of the Sciences of the Universe” and as a consequence became an “Internal School” of Sorbonne Université.

 The IAP has been a member of the Laboratoires d'Excellence Institut Lagrange de Paris and Exploitation Spatiale des Environnements Planétaires since their creation in 2011.